MudroadWhite/Neo-Principia/docs/4_tactics.md

 - \[Simplification\]`apply propositional_extentionality` might occur inside `replace...with` blocks.
 Its purpose is to change the goal of `=` form into a goal of `↔` form for easier reasoning.
 It might work against original text.
 - \[Simplification\]`intro` introduces the premise as a hypothesis. `intro Hp`, as utilized in chapter 5 & 10, has proven its harmlessness.
 Other from `intro Hp`, other occurrences should be eliminated.
 - \[Simplification\]`now tactic thm ...` says that, if the `tactic` we use can directly provide a result that is not very far from the goal, then we prove the goal immediately.
 Typically it's very useful for saving a line of `exact thm`.
 Every line of `now tactic thm` can be turned back into `tactic thm` for readers to check if it does indeed generate a proposition that is exactly the same as the goal, and this tactic is **recommended** to use.
+- \[Simplification\]More exceptions not being described here, for example in chapter 11, have to be commented explicitly that there is a simplification.
+This is **recommended** to be taken down in the future.

 ## 6. Bugged Ltacs
 Throughout chapter 1 - 5, there are several custom tactics defined to use the primitive ideas conveniently.
 However, their current design is bugged: when we're trying to use them, they might not find the exact propositions that we are referring to.
 If things has went very bad, here is the full routine just for applying such a tactic: